Vanuan/research/README.md

 sudo apt-get install npm

-Install pg:
+Install dependecies:

-npm install pg
+* npm install pg
+* npm install squel

 Setup a PostGIS database with OSM data (not covered in this README)